Updated: Dec 10, 2021

 How do we cope when we suffer the loss of a relationship?
 Our growth as individuals, as a community, and as a society depends on our interpersonal connections.
 We spend our lives building such relationships that add meaning and value to our existence here in the universe.
 Maintaining these relationships helps to give us the support we need to hold firm roots to the earth.

-What do we do when one of them breaks?
+What do I do when one of them breaks?

 It happens all the time

 People leave our lives for all sorts of reasons, we don't always understand why.
 We might not get the answers I ask for, nor the answer I need or the answers we want.
 Maybe, no answer at all.

 Try not to focus too much on regrets of the past, or on what you could have done differently.
 It's done.
 The only thing you can change is how your feelings about it affect you now.

 There are indeed some relationships that are worth fighting for, or perhaps worth revisiting in the future.
 Maybe you're/they're just not ready for what you're/they're offering at present.